Introduction to Web Templates HTML

 You do not have to limit yourself to using a single template either.
 You can edit web templates HTML program like Dreamweaver and create more unique pages.
 For instance, if you have a homepage template, you can open it up on an editing program and change up the code to turn it into a blog page or product listing page.
 You can duplicate that page as you require, create subpages, or create other page types and name them appropriately.
 While you do all this, you get increasingly familiar with coding and the code structure of a good website.

 Finding and downloading a template

 Finding a template is easy enough.
 You can find a lot of web templates HTML online.
-Even if you are limited by a site builder program or CMS, chances are you’ll have at least a few hundred templates to choose from, free or otherwise.
+Even if a site builder program or CMS limits you, chances are you’ll have at least a few hundred templates to choose from, free or otherwise.

 Templates are generally downloaded in a single ZIP archive containing multiple files.
 Download the file and open or extract the ZIP file onto a separate folder.
 Rename the folder as you would like and open it.
 You will likely find three particular types of files web application templates:

 An HTML File: This is the file that contains the actual content, including the title, header, texts and code to present the content and images.
 It also contains the general template structure.